kexucoco/performing-robots-2021F/midtermProject/journal.md

 ```

 I think the code itself works fine.
 But the problems lies on the fact that the transmitter will send a sequence of 1 to the receiver and then the motionState will not be stable as the received signal contains several pairs of start and stop signal.
 For the demo video, when I press the start button, it starts to rotate but theoretically it should continue to rotate until I press the button again.
 But the fact is that it sends several 1 signal and the robot will stop automatically.
 I think the robot in the demo is expressive and conveys the emergency status.
 But I hope I can figure out this state machine problem next class.

+===> Problem solved: The automatic stop resulted from the existence of stop() when the radio is unavailable.
+Also, I finally figured out I forgot to update the lastButtonstate when the radio is unavailabe.
+So the mistake is when the button is first pressed, the last button state will always be high as long as the radio is unavailable.
+I remove the stop() function and update the last button state to be LOW when the radio is unavailable.
+To initiate the robot, I add the stop() in the setup.

+2. I adjust the colorswipe function and rainbow function built for Neopixel to help the robot show different expressions.

 Here is the link for the demo: https://youtu.be/1QxlvHpe_2Q